scrudgey/DJ2020/burglar.md

 * buttons not moving up and down
 * sound effects
 * burglar bag should bounce up & land, play a sound, then unzip sound, then open left to right
+* strap in the current tools
+* draw the exterior of the case
+* x button
+* click toolbox with none -> play no sound
+* allow attack surface to specify world location of button
+* make exiting burglar view easier

-what other tools?
+what other tools? add them as a need arises
     wirecutters
     lockpick gun
     advanced screwdriver

-strap in the current tools
-draw the exterior of the case
+    shim
+    glass cutter

 what are some outstanding issues with attack surfaces?
     button sizes, positions, movement re: doorknob
     inside vs outside
-    appearance of button is twitchy
-    character in camera
-    feedback text could be better
+    * appearance of button is twitchy character in camera feedback text could be better position, size, appearance of button and text

+add attack surfaces to:
+    ATM
+    transformer
+    electrical mains